Unnao: Police register murder case, no apparent injury marks on girls found dead | Law-Order

 ''The cause of death could not be ascertained and viscera has been preserved for chemical analysis,'' he said. ''We are taking help of forensic experts and looking into all possibilities.''
 A medical bulletin by the Kanpur hospital treating the third girl has noted that it was a suspected case of poisoning, the officer said.

-Earlier, Unnao Superintendent of Police Anand Kulkarni said there was a contradiction in the statements of the mother and brother of the girls.
+Earlier, Unnao Superintendent of Police Anand Kulkarni said there was a contradiction in the statements of girls' family members.
 He added that the brother had said the girls were tied with a stole, while her mother said on Thursday that it was around her neck.

-Asked if an FIR had been lodged, the SP said the matter was being investigated and action would be taken on the basis of the post mortem report, which was conducted by a panel of three doctors and videographed.

-On speculation about it being a case of honour killing, the officer said all aspects would be included in the probe, adding that it would not be right to say anything on it at the moment.
+On speculation about it being a case of honour killing, the officer said all aspects would be probed and it would not be right to comment on it at the moment.

 Congress leaders Rahul Gandhi and Priyanka Gandhi Vadra hit out at the state government over the issue of women safety.